About The Workshop

 Total duration: 180 minutes (3 hours)

-The workshop consists of paper presentations, lightning talks and dynamic group discussions aimed at fostering collaboration and deeper exploration of AI-haptics intersections.
+The workshop consists of lightning talks and dynamic group discussions aimed at fostering collaboration and deeper exploration of AI-haptics intersections.

 Introducing the Workshop